Co-Heads of School Welcome Letter

-High School students work in a collaborative, highly academic and hands-on setting.
+Upper School students work in a collaborative, highly academic and hands-on setting.
 Their instructors are experts in their field, proven educators and passionate individuals who bring adventure and authentic, project-based learning to their students.
 As with our PreK-8 curriculum, our teachers derive the lessons, activities and projects from standards, yet they have the creative license to design relevant, engaging and purposeful academic work for our students.
-High School students can be expected to conduct a significant amount of extended field studies locally, nationally, and, in their older years, internationally.
+Upper School students can be expected to conduct a significant amount of extended field studies locally, nationally, and, in their older years, internationally.

 Will you be offering enrichment classes?